 Guinea pig behaviour

-- Safe toys to play with/chew, and regular opportunities to play with other friendly guinea pigs or people.
-They’re inquisitive; if bored, without enough to do, they may suffer.
-Guinea pigs are very social and need to interact with other friendly guinea pigs.
-Many enjoy interacting with people.
+- Social time - guinea pigs are very social and need to interact with other friendly guinea pigs.
+Many also enjoy playing with people.